In an age of social distancing, ECAN can't host the series of in-person 5K events we planned.

 WHO: Anyone can join – whether you are a runner, jogger, walker, or roller in a chair with wheels.
 When you register, you’ll have the chance to set up your own fundraising page, with your story and pictures or videos, and all of the support to make your efforts to gain support for the fight against Esophageal Cancer effective.
 You can even form teams and gather your crew together in this fight!
 We have prizes for reaching various fundraising milestones and very cool ones for the individual and team that raises the most - including an exclusive gift from our partners at the Estate of Humphrey Bogart!

 WHAT: You will run, walk, or roll in your chair to cover 5K (or 3.1 miles).
-Everyone who registers will receive their event t-shirt, medal, and goody bag through the mail.
-If you register by September 18th, we promise you’ll get your 5K package prior to the start of the event.
-Those who register later will still get all your swag, it will just arrive later.
+Everyone who registers will receive their event t-shirt, racing bib, medal, and goody bag through the mail.

 Our Virtual 5K allows you to cover that distance at any time from 2 pm EST on Sunday, October 18th until 2 pm on Sunday, October 25th.
 We will kick off this special week with our online opening ceremonies at 2 pm on Sunday, October 18th.
-For competitive runners, we are using an honor system, so you’ll just enter your time through our online form any time from October 18th – October 25th.
-First, second and third place winners will be recognized with awards in both men’s and women’s categories based on age.
+For competitive runners, we are using an honor system, so you’ll just enter your time through our online form any time from October 18th – October 25th at 10 am EST. First, second and third place winners will be recognized with medals in both men’s and women’s categories based on age.
 And the men and women who have the top three times overall will also get special awards.
 Those winners will be announced during our online closing ceremony at 2 pm on Sunday, October 25th.

 WHERE: Any location that is convenient for you!